ZenaTech, Inc.: ZenaTech Files Early Warning Report Pursuant to National Instrument 61-103

-Vancouver, British Columbia--(Newsfile Corp. - April 17, 2026) - ZenaTech, Inc. (NASDAQ: ZENA) (FSE: 49Q) (BMV: ZENA) ("ZenaTech"), a technology solution provider specializing in AI (Artificial Intelligence) drone, Drone as a Service (DaaS), enterprise SaaS, and Quantum Computing solutions, announces that effective April 16, 2026, it has acquired an aggregate of 7,635,000 common shares of Boardwalktech Software Corp. (the "Issuer") at prices ranging from $0.035 to $0.05 per share over the TSX Venture Exchange representing approximately 9.40% of the outstanding common shares of the Issuer.
-In addition, during the same period, Dr. Shaun Passley, the Chief Executive Officer of the Acquiror, acquired an aggregate of 500,000 common shares of the Issuer at prices ranging from $0.035 to $0.05 per share over the TSX Venture Exchange representing approximately 0.61% of the outstanding common shares of the Issuer.
-Together, the Acquiror and Dr. Passley hold approximately 8,315,000 common shares of the Issuer representing approximately 10.1% of the issued and outstanding common shares of the Issuer.
-Neither ZenaTech nor Dr. Passley owned any common shares of the Issuer prior to the purchases.
+Vancouver, British Columbia--(Newsfile Corp. - April 21, 2026) - ZenaTech, Inc. (NASDAQ: ZENA) (FSE: 49Q) (BMV: ZENA) ("ZenaTech"), a technology solution provider specializing in AI (Artificial Intelligence) drone, Drone as a Service (DaaS), enterprise SaaS, and Quantum Computing solutions, announces that effective April 21, 2026, it has acquired an aggregate of 4,688,499 common shares of Route1 Inc. (the "Issuer") at prices ranging from $0.075 to $0.09 per share over the TSX Venture Exchange representing approximately 10% of the outstanding common shares of the Issuer.
+ZenaTech did not own any common shares of the Issuer prior to the purchases.

-The Acquiror and Dr. Passley have an understanding to coordinate their acquisition and ownership of securities of the Issuer.
-While there is no written agreement, the parties have agreed to consult with each other regarding the voting and disposition of such securities.

-Each of ZenaTech and Dr. Passley acquired the common shares of the Issuer for investment purposes.
-ZenaTech or Dr. Passley may, in the future, participate in financings and/or acquire or dispose of securities of the Issuer in the market, privately or otherwise, subject to a number of factors, including general market conditions and other available investment and business opportunities, or may undertake any action similar to any of those enumerated in items (a) to (k) of Section 5 of its Early Warning Report.
+ZenaTech acquired the common shares of the Issuer for investment purposes.
+ZenaTech may, in the future, participate in financings and/or acquire or dispose of securities of the Issuer in the market, privately or otherwise, subject to a number of factors, including general market conditions and other available investment and business opportunities, or may undertake any action similar to any of those enumerated in items (a) to (k) of Section 5 of its Early Warning Report.

 A copy of the Early Warning Report filed by ZenaTech under applicable securities laws shall be available under the Issuer's profile on SEDAR+ (www.sedarplus.ca).